sky-se/Hot_Stocks/README.md

 The reason we did not make a trading bot is that the common overbought/oversold strategy should not be the only factor that is considered for a trade.
 Volatility and other numerous factors play a big role and should not be reduced down to a small calculation.

-The suggestions provided by our tool should be seen as what they are, suggestions.
+The suggestions provided by our tool should be seen as what they are — suggestions.
 Trading is a complicated affair and our tool does not offer financial advice.

 ## Technologies
 - Python Version: 3.8.5